AEROSPACE ENGINEERING

 Program in Aerospace in Engineering

 The main focus of the Undergraduate Aerospace Engineering Program includes airframes, structures, aerodynamic configuration, flight mechanics, aircraft and spacecraft systems, and transportation systems.
-Graduates will have a strong and broad understanding of fundamental engineering sciences and their application to Aeronautical Engineering.
+Graduates will have a strong and broad understanding of fundamental engineering sciences and their application to Aerospace Engineering.

 The Undergraduate Aerospace Engineering Program uses a semester credit system (SKS), in which students are required to complete 144 credits designed to be finished within four years of study.